SAP-samples/fiori-elements-feature-showcase/README.md

 <i>Search term:</i> [`#ODataConcat`](../../search?q=ODataConcat)

-It is possible to use an expression in the `@UI.HeaderInfo` annotation for the "Title" and "Description" values to concat multiple references together.
+It is possible to use an expression in the `@UI.HeaderInfo` annotation for the "Title" and "Description" values to concat multiple properties together.

 ```cds
 annotate service.ChildEntities1 with @(